bastndev/ShopyScan/README.md

 </div>

 <!-- Info -->
-> With this app you can scan and url maps ect what differentiates it from the others is the elegance pe papi.
+> With this app you can scan and [awesome website](https://example.com)  maps ect what differentiates it from the others is the elegance pe papi.